raspberrypilearning/grow-a-tree/en/step_2.md

 Below, you should see a forest backdrop and a teeny tiny tree in the bottom right of the screen.
 Stay as still as possible to make the tree grow.

-Click the `green flag`{:class="block3greenflag"} to play the game.
+Click the green flag to play the game.
 The project works best in full screen mode.

 <div>
 <iframe src="https://scratch.mit.edu/projects/396932945/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>